 She explores the art-making process itself and pushes the boundaries of specific materials to blur the distinctions between different mediums.
 She has scraped still-wet photographic prints; she has unwoven paintings to create sculptural forms from their threads; she has sealed a painted canvas in plastic to preserve the look of wet paint; and she has burned paper and canvases with a laser.

 Saban was born in Buenos Aires, Argentina and was marked forever by the 1992 bombing of the Israeli Embassy, which was close to her school.
 “I didn’t get hurt but a lot of my friends had blood on them.
 And I do think a lot of my work has to do with destruction but also fixing things, or trying to weave things – or keep things – together.”
 She studied film and video art at Loyola University in New Orleans for her B.A.
-For her master’s degree, she enrolled in the “new genres” program at U.C.L.A. where she began subverting the materials of art history.
+For her master’s degree, she enrolled in the “new genres” program at UCLA where she studied under Conceptual artist John Baldessari and began subverting the materials of art history.